 Organizational challenges are mostly about the structures and the systems of nonprofit organizations.
 Unfortunately, few of them are successful to adapt their systems and structures to the changing conditions.
 Lack of organizational performance is usually because of improper structures and systems.
 The third aspect of the organizational challenge is the staffing which includes not only the staff but also the volunteers.

 Funding challenges are probably the most common and visible challenges of all kinds of nonprofit organizations.
 Funding diversification and resilience are the two practical sources for sustainable solutions.
 Using financial resources efficiently is another opportunity to deal with funding challenges.
 Funding resources change in two ways.
 First, online funding resources are replacing classical channels.
 Second, funds go to the projects rather than the operations.
 Project-based management is becoming more and more dominant in the nonprofit sector.

-SOFT Model is a good reference for the initial assessment but not good enough for a customized solution.
-As Vectors Group we are aware that the first step of any successful treatment is the accurate diagnostic of the problem.
-That is why we allocate most of our research resources to identify the unique challenges nonprofit organizations face.
+SOFT Model is a good reference for the initial assessment of the challenges of nonprofit organizations but not good enough for a customized solution.
+At Vectors Group we are aware that the first step of any successful treatment is the accurate diagnostic of the problem.
+That is why we allocate most of our research resources and nonprofit training programs to identify the unique challenges nonprofit organizations face.